The video Why the ridiculous Red Light wellness trend just might work created an avalanche of red light therapy questions.

 Does Red Light Therapy Help with Traumatic Brain Injury?

-To buy the Vielight brain lights at a reduced price, to to my site BestRedLightTherapy.com Vielight page, and use the coupon code BRAINSPECIFIC for 5% your order.
+To buy the Vielight brain lights at a reduced price, go to to my site BestRedLightTherapy.com Vielight page, and use the coupon code EMFCHANNEL for 10% your order.

 Syntonics Lights Brains Through the Eyes